Khana Ratsadon: The Promoters

-In 1927, the Kingdom of Siam, the Rattanakosin Kingdom (1782–1932), was under the absolutist rule of the House of Chakri, under King Prajadhipok, Rama VII.
+In 1927, the Kingdom of Siam, the Rattanakosin Kingdom, was under the absolutist rule of the Chakri dynasty, under King Prajadhipok (Rama VII).
 Under his reign, the nation experienced troubles stemming from an archaic government confronted with serious economic problems and threats from abroad, the British and French Empires.
-The country was also experiencing a dramatic social change as the urban and middle classes of Bangkok were starting to grow, slowly demanding more rights from their government, criticizing it as ineffective.
-These changes were mostly led by men, civilians and military, who had graduated or travelled abroad.
-They wanted to transform Siam into a modern country along the lines of a Western democracy.
+The country was also experiencing a dramatic social change as the urban and middle classes of Bangkok started growing, slowly demanding more rights from their government, criticizing it as ineffective.
+These changes were mostly led by men, civilians and the military, who had graduated or travelled abroad.
+They wanted to transform Siam into a modern country like a Western democracy.

-In February 1927, a group of seven Siamese students, later known as the "promoters", met at a hotel on the Rue Du Sommerard in Paris and founded what would become the People's Party.
-For five days they met and proposed arguments for and against various aspects of the movement, the men were:
+In February 1927, a group of seven Siamese students, later known as the "promoters", met at a hotel on the Rue Du Sommerard in Paris and founded what would become the Khana Ratsadon.
+For five days, they met and proposed arguments for and against various aspects of the movement, the men were: